 Falls man sentenced for his role as an accomplice in 2020 homicide

 Oct.
-7—LOCKPORT — A Falls man, accused as an accomplice in a 2020 murder, will now do seven years behind bars for his guilty plea to a weapons charge.
+9—A Falls man, accused as an accomplice in a 2020 murder, will now do seven years behind bars for his guilty plea to a weapons charge.

 Niagara County Court Judge John Ottaviano handed down the seven-year prison term, along with 5 years of post release supervision, to Rohmeo Lewis, 21, for his plea to a single count of second-degree criminal possession of a weapon.
 Ottaviano had previously agreed to the sentence as part of Lewis' plea deal with prosecutors.